TUM-AVS/ros2_latency_analysis/README.md

 * [ROS2 Tracing](https://github.com/ros2/ros2_tracing)
 * [Tracetools Analysis](https://gitlab.com/ros-tracing/tracetools_analysis)
 * `python3-babeltrace` and `python3-lttng`, e.g. via `sudo apt install`, **for Python 3.10** (this requires either Ubuntu 22.04 or custom installation)

+## Requirements for Optional Features
+* `ros2_internal_dependency_analyzer` for finding intra-node dependencies via static analysis, which can then be utilized by this tool
+* `ros2 multitopic bw` for recording message sizes which can then be processed by this tool

 ## Installation